ustaalon/LethalCompany.LaserControl/README.md

 - [KingNejjie](https://www.youtube.com/@KingNejjie) for helping me testing the mod

 # Release Notes
+### 0.1.0
+- Added LethalConfig
+- Turret control by pointer laser is now under "experimental" configuration (you need to configure it)
+- Turret can be turn off for few seconds by using the laser pointer
+- Laser pointer is now buyable (not scrap) for 50 credits

+### 0.0.2
+- Readme and mod info

-### 1.0.0
+### 0.0.1
 - Initial release
-- Pointer laser binded to the closest turret
+- Pointer laser bind to the closest turret
 - Pointer laser can deactivate turret for few seconds

 [All changelogs can be found here](https://github.com/ustaalon/LethalCompany.LaserControl/blob/rc/CHANGELOG.md)